 Showing Collections: 1 - 30 of 39

 Overview The Alice Fitts Papers document Miss Fitts’ time as the Director of the Department of Kindergartens at Pratt Institute through personal notes, correspondences and teaching materials dating from 1896 to 1916.

-Overview This collection documents the alumni of Pratt Institute through newsletters, graduation lists, student publications and various alumni associations.
-Information within this collection includes records pertaining to students during their time at Pratt, as well as documents created by alumni many years after graduating.
+Overview The Alumni Collection documents the alumni of Pratt Institute through newsletters, graduation lists, student publications and various alumni associations from 1889 to 2015.

 Overview Anne Carroll Moore was an important pioneer of children’s librarianship.
 A graduate of Pratt Institute, she developed the children’s room at the Pratt Institute Library and later set up services for the children’s rooms of the main library and branches of the New York Public Library.
 Moore introduced numerous innovations into library services for children, including exhibits, special events, and storytelling, and she emphasized the love of reading for its own sake.
 She also regularly reviewed...

-Overview Any materials related to the various anniversaries of the Institute (25th, 40th, 50th, 75th, 100th, and 125th) including photographs, planning documents, programs, invitations, newspaper clippings, and other related ephemera.
+Overview The Anniversaries Collection includes materials related to the various anniversaries of the Institute, including photographs, planning documents, programs, invitations, newspaper clippings, and other related ephemera from 1912 to 2012.

 Overview Arthur Wesley Dow (1857-1922) was an artist and educator who was influenced by Japanese art and who in turn exerted a strong influence on American art in the late-nineteenth and early-twentieth centuries, especially in the development of the Arts and Crafts Movement.
 He taught at Pratt Institute from 1895 until 1903.
 The collection consists of several articles about or relevant to him, and a small amount of business correspondence by and about him.

-Overview Commencement is the ongoing tradition to celebrate graduation as the Institute confers degrees upon graduates.
-Convocation began in 1991 as a means to recognize the graduates who received honors.
-This collection consists of the programs, planning materials, and other resources related to the graduation ceremonies at Pratt Institute since 1895.
+Overview The Commencement and Convocation collection consists of the programs, planning materials, and other records related to the graduation ceremonies at Pratt Institute since 1895 to the present.

 Item — Box: 1